 iPhone photography: The ultimate guide

-That's where iMore's iPhoneography series comes in, and that's what we're collecting together here, in one convenient, highly-bookmarkable place.
+Here's where we're collecting together all of our very best camera tips and tricks in one convenient, highly-bookmarkable place.
 We'll continue to expand this guide to include even more awesome iPhone photography tutorials, but here's everything you need to know to get started.

 - How to use Camera for iPhone and iPad: The ultimate guide